CalyxOS/calyxos.org/pages/_posts/2022-12-03-update-fixes-improvements.md

 ---
-title: 4.3.1 - Bugfixes and improvements
+title: 4.3.2 - Bugfixes and improvements
 date: 2022-12-03
 ---

-CalyxOS 4.3.1 is now avaiable for the Pixels 3 4a, 5, 6 - 7, and the Fairphone 4.
+CalyxOS 4.3.2 is now avaiable for all supported Pixels, and the Fairphone 4.
-Builds for Pixel 4a (5G) and 5a will be available soon.

 It is currently in the beta channel.

 ## Changelog
-* CalyxOS 4.3.1
+* CalyxOS 4.3.2 - fixes random reboots that happened in the 4.3.1 beta
 * New bootanimation, new default wallpaper!
 * Old wallpaper, and one more new option is available.
 * Launcher: Fix layout bug